Caedendi/D2RMM-Practical-Cube/README.md

 # Practical Cube for D2RMM

-Quality of Life mod that consolidates the cube from a screen-filling window to a small window directly next to the inventory for quick inventory management and transmuting.
+Quality of Life mod that consolidates the cube from a screen-filling window to a small window directly next to the inventory for quicker item management and transmutation.

 Supports both the default inventory UI and [olegbl](https://www.nexusmods.com/diablo2resurrected/users/353885)'s [Expanded Inventory](https://www.nexusmods.com/diablo2resurrected/mods/172) mod.